Last Updated: August 11, 2021

 - University of Minnesota

-In the US, both the undergraduate as well as the master's programs are accredited by the Council on Social Work Education.
+In the US, both the undergraduate as well as master's programs are accredited by the Council on Social Work Education.
 The largest organization of professional social workers in the US is the National Association of Social Workers.

-Professional social work is considered to be multiple disciplines and draws itself from many areas including sociology, psychology, politics, economics, law, health, philosophy, anthropology, ecology and also criminology, among many others.
+Professional social work is considered to be of multiple disciplines and draws itself from many areas including sociology, psychology, politics, economics, law, health, philosophy, anthropology, ecology, and also criminology, among many others.
 Social work is considered to work on a continuous model of development and requires study as well as experience to apply for social work professionally.